ipython/ipython/docs/source/whatsnew/github-stats-7.rst

 Issues closed in 7.0
 --------------------

-GitHub stats for 2018/04/02 - 2018/09/XX (tag: 7.0.0)
+GitHub stats for 2018/07/29 - 2018/09/27 (since tag: 6.5.0)

 These lists are automatically generated, and may be incomplete or contain duplicates.

-We closed 10 issues and merged 62 pull requests.
+We closed 20 issues and merged 76 pull requests.
 The full list can be seen `on GitHub <https://github.com/ipython/ipython/issues?q=milestone%3A7.0>`__

-The following 45 authors contributed 423 commits.
+The following 49 authors contributed 471 commits.

 * alphaCTzo7G
 * Alyssa Whitwell